 3. There must be merit to your property settlement.

 What this means is that you must have an arguable case for a property settlement.
-The cash you are requesting for your legals must also be less than what you may be expected to receive as part of the property settlement.
+The cash you are requesting for your legals must also be less than what you may be expected to receive from your property settlement.

 Steps involved to get a “Hogan Order” payment